 Give yourself time: If you’ve ever written an essay up to the hour of the submission deadline, you’ll know how tempting it is to just copy and paste material in a rush.
 This increases your chances of plagiarism as you may (accidentally or on purpose) hurry and leave out quotation marks, or not cite the reference.

 Use the Academic Writing Centre: If you’ve used the correct referencing system, you’ve checked a few things you were unsure of with your lecturer, you’ve proofread it, but you’re still a bit confused or just want to be extra safe, you book a one-on-one appointment with the Academic Writing Centre and bring your work in for review.
 They provide some useful Academic Writing Resources.

 Cheating & How to Avoid it

-It is your responsibility to ensure you don’t have prohibited materials on your person during an exam.
-Saying you forgot to put your study notes / phone away, that it was accidental or that you were in a hurry is not considered an acceptable reason.
+It is your responsibility to ensure you don’t access any prohibited materials during an online exam or have any in your possession during an on-campus exam.
+Saying you forgot or didnt remember to put your study notes / phone away, that it was a mistake or that you were in a hurry is not considered an acceptable reason.

 Never, ever, knowingly plagiarise or cheat, it is not worth it.
 You will cost yourself time, good grades, potential stress, and in extreme cases - your qualification.

-If you have been accused of breaching any of these regulations you should contact us Advice@tudublinsu.ie and we will be able to advise you on the procedures and through any formal procedures to ensure that you are treated fairly at all times.
+If you have been accused of breaching any of these Regulations you can contact us Advice@tudublinsu.ie and we will be able to advise you on the procedures, attend Enquiry meetings with you and ensure that you are treated fairly at all times.